- Asthma Center

 - Students must be in good health before beginning the internship.

 - Security Clearances: Students MUST comply with the Pennsylvania Acts 33, 34, and 73 requirements (Child Abuse, Criminal Background, and FBI clearances).
 This paperwork can be obtained from the Pennsylvania Department of Public Welfare.
-(Proof of all clearances MUST be submitted to Children’s Hospital of Pittsburgh of UPMC HR before start of internship.)
+(Proof of all clearances MUST be submitted to the Internship Coordinators before start of internship, including Act 73 fingerprinting, which requires travel to PA.)